U.S. Company Formation

 BizHouston is a business consulting firm — not a law firm or CPA practice.
 We handle the operational coordination of company formation; legal and tax matters are referred to licensed professionals:

-State & Entity Guidance
+State & Entity Assessment

-Attorney & CPA Referral
+CPA & Attorney Referral

 How the Process Works